Do Flat Minima Improve Sparse Novel View Synthesis?: Introduction

-Although Sharpness-Aware Minimization (SAM)~\citep{foret2021sam} theoretically and empirically demonstrates that pursuing flatter minima leads to improved generalization of classification networks, \textit{achieving flat minima does not always guarantee better generalization in reconstruction tasks} because the importance of sharpness for accurate reconstruction varies across regions.
-In particular, model parameters representing high-frequency details (e.g., edges) inherently induce a sharp loss landscape; even small changes in a well-fitted Gaussian cause a drastic change in the loss.
-In contrast, for parameters representing low-frequency regions, the loss changes more gradually, favoring flat minima.
-In this sense, finding a flat minimum for all Gaussians is problematic; sharpness in high-frequency areas is desirable for accurate reconstruction, flatter minima in low-frequency regions are preferable for better generalization.
+Rather than introducing additional model priors, we investigate the role of local loss sharpness in novel view synthesis.
+In deep learning, flatter minima\footnote{We refer to flatter \emph{local} minima as flatter minima for brevity.} are widely known to improve generalization~\cite{keskar2017on,izmailov2019swa}.
+However, unlike the domain of previous work, achieving flatter minima \emph{does not always guarantee} better generalization in novel view synthesis (\cref{fig:teaser}).
+In \cref{fig:problem}, we demonstrate that this discrepancy arises because the importance of loss sharpness for accurate reconstruction varies across regions: model parameters representing high-detail regions (e.g., edges) inherently induce a sharp loss landscape, whereas those corresponding to low-detail regions favor flatter minima.
+In this sense, pursuing flat minima for all regions is problematic; sharp minima in high-detail areas are desirable for accurate reconstruction, and flat minima in low-detail regions are preferable for better generalization.
+Specifically, it will over-penalize high-detail regions while under-penalize low-detail regions, failing to sufficiently improve generalization.

-To this end, we propose Frequency-Adaptive Sharpness Regularization (FASR), an optimization algorithm that penalizes local sharpness, where both the neighborhood radius used for its computation and the regularization weight are set in inverse proportion to the local frequency, \textit{encouraging a flatter loss landscape while retaining the sharpness required for fine details}.
-We show that the enhancement of our method is complementary to prior methods, thereby providing additional performance gains across them.